bitnami/containers/containers/postgresql/README.md

 **Note!**
 The `postgres` user is a superuser and has full administrative access to the PostgreSQL database.

+Refer to [Creating a database user on first run](#creating-a-database-user-on-first-run) if you want to set an unprivileged user and a password for the `postgres` user.

 ## Creating a database on first run

 By passing the `POSTGRESQL_DATABASE` environment variable when running the image for the first time, a database will be created.
 This is useful if your application requires that a database already exists, saving you from having to manually create the database using the PostgreSQL client.